zzramesses/grunt-wp-theme/README.md

 Depending on how you answer the prompt regarding the use of a preprocessor, you will either have a `/src` directory (CSS), a `/sass` directory (Sass), or a `/less` directory (LESS) under your normal `/css` directory.
 The goal here is that you only ever edit files in the related source directory and Grunt will automatically build and minify your final stylesheets directly in `/css`.

-If you're using Sass or Less, the raw files will be processed into `/css/filename.css` and minified into `/css/filename.min.css`.
+the raw files will be processed into `style.css`.

-If you're using vanilla CSS, the source files will be minified into `/css/filename.min.css`.

-*Note:* The `style.css` file in the root of the directory shouldn't contain any style definitions.
-It's used for populating information on WordPress' themes page only.
-Your theme's style information should go in the appropriate source directory for your preprocessor under `/assets/css`.

 ### JavaScript